 1 - Direct Subsidized Loans

 These loans are designed especially for undergraduate students who are in need of financial support.
-They can borrow up to a certain amount for every year for the school.
-Where other loans under this program the interest on the loan won't be charged when they are in school.
+They can borrow up to a certain amount every year for school.
+Unlike other loans under this program, the interest on this loan won't be charged when they are in school.

 2 - Direct Unsubsidized Loans

-The interest rate on private loans are based on the market condition but in the federal loans, it's determined by the U.S. Congress, which decides it based on the legislation connected to the financial market.
+The interest rate on private loans is based on the current market condition but in the case of federal loans, it's determined by the U.S. Congress, which decides it based on the legislation connected to the financial market.

 The interest rate usually varies from time to time but it gets stable when the lender disburses the loan.
 Whereas, it will be stable and cannot be changed unless you are planning to pursue a student loan refinancing.

 The following are the interest rates of federal student loans distributed in 2019.

 |Direct Unsubsidized (graduate or professional degree)||6.60%|

 As shown in the table the highest interest rate in 2019 was for Direct PLUS loans at 7.60% with direct unsubsidized coming in second at 6.60%.
 The interest rate varies depending on the type of loan and the first disbursement date.

 For a federal student loan, you must complete filling the Free Application for Federal Student Aid (FAFSA).
 The FAFSA application will let you know about which financial aid program you're eligible for, according to your school and state.
 You can determine the aid that you receive.
 You can be eligible for these only if you have completed filling out the FAFSA.